drive (verb, noun) /draɪv/ LISTEN

 Did you know?

 In sports, to drive means ‘to kick or hit a ball with force’ and the related noun drive is the act of kicking or hitting a ball.
 You might hear it a lot in baseball games or tennis matches, as well as in golf.
+In baseball, a line drive is a ball that is hit hard and low, and is difficult for the fielder to catch before it bounces.
+Example: “The batter hit a line drive deep to left field.”

 driving (adjective), driver (noun), driven (adjective)

 Drive dates back to before the year 900, as the Old English verb drīfan, and later the Middle English verb drīven, both meaning ‘to drive,’ ‘force,’ ‘hunt,’ ‘pursue’ or ‘rush against something.’
 It can be traced all the way back to the Proto-Indo-European root dhreibh– (to drive or push), and is related to the Dutch drijven, the Old Norse drīfa, the Gothic dreiban and the German treiben.
 While anciently, to drive meant ‘to push or direct from behind,’ as you would a cart with horses, the invention of the automobile expanded that meaning.
 The noun comes from the verb, and first appeared in the late 17th century, meaning ‘the act of driving.’
 In the late 18th century, the meaning grew to include ‘an outing or excursion by vehicle.’
-Drive, meaning dynamism, first appeared in the early 20th century in the United States.
+Drive, meaning ‘dynamism,’ first appeared in the early 20th century in the United States.